atomgroom/hire-me/README.md

 	* Not quite sure about the fliquid grid or animate.css use in this site.
 	* Also completed all the grunt tasks.
 	* Final site will be viewed from ./dist/
+	* Mobile first is the only view completed for now.
+Tablet and Desktop will follow later.